Nand Bhavan Nandgaon (Lord Krishan) Temple Timings

 This pleasure of the supreme almighty draws the pilgrims to his home, the Brij Dham.
 Every and every area tells a different story about Lord Krishna.
 Due to Kanha’s connection to these places from Mathura to Nandgaon-Barsana, they are preferred destinations for pilgrimage vacations.
 According to legend, Lord Kanha sought refuge at Nandgaon from Kansa’s cruelties.

 Nand Maharaj, Shri Krishna’s foster father, lived in Nand Bhavan in Nandgaon.

-Nandgaon temple is 30 kilometres from Mathura and is close to the Nandiswar hill in the south.
-Nand Bhawan temple is perched on top of a mountain peak that is covered in lush greenery all around and the rolling mountains at the back makes it more glorious.
+Nandgaon temple is 30 kilometers from Mathura and is close to the Nandiswar hill in the south.
+Nand Bhawan is perched on top of a mountain peak that is covered in lush greenery all around and the rolling mountains at the back make it more glorious.